Stackclash/5e-vault/5. Mechanics/Items/Squirtwort Hhbh.md

 ## Effect:

 This herb contains `dice: 1d8|avg` (`1d8`) buds.
 As an action, you may throw one of these buds at a point on the ground within 30 feet of you, bursting the bud upon contact.
 After bursting, a bud releases a fountain of slippery fluid that covers a 5-foot square area around it.
-Any creature that enters the covered area must succeed on a DC 12 Dexterity saving throw or fall prone.
+Any creature that enters the covered area must succeed on a DC 12 Dexterity saving throw or fall [[/5.
+Mechanics/Rules/Conditions.md#prone\|prone]].

 *Source: Hamund's Herbalism Handbook p.
 33*